-This article addresses the questions like what is the rate of GST on Jewellery and Gems , how the old stock of jewellery will be dealt with, how the valuation needs to be done and who shall pay tax in case of job worker?
+This article addresses the questions like what is the rate of GST on Gems and Jewellery , GST on silver Jewellery, GST on Jewellery job work, how the old stock of jewellery will be dealt with, how the valuation needs to be done and who shall pay tax in case of job worker?

 Let’s learn them via pointers: